Catboys-Dev/catboys-js/README.md

-`sfw.yaoi` will return JSON `{url: <image url>}` `sfw.response` will return JSON: `{cat: <catemoji>}` `sfw.8Ball` will return JSON `{response: <8Ball response string>, url: <URL to a matching 8Ball image>}`
+`sfw.yaoi` will return JSON `{url: <image url>}` `sfw.response` will return JSON: `{cat: <catemoji>}` `sfw.8Ball` will return JSON `{response: <8Ball response string>, url: <URL to a matching 8Ball image>}` `sfw.dice` will return JSON `{response: <dice response string>, url: <URL to a matching dice image>}`

-As of now, `8Ball` is the only one with query parameters.
+As of now, `8Ball` and `dice` are the only ones with query parameters.
 It requires an object containing the parameter, and the key should be the value.
 `{text: 'Some example text here.}`

 ## Typings